 Seoseokdae Rock and Ipseokdae Rock

 Finally we could see it.
 The twin rocks that we had wanted to visit but were now wondering if we had anything left in the tank.
-We could see them but it was still another agonizing kilometer (about half mile) to the Seoseokdae and Ipseokdae rock formations.
+We could see them but it was still another agonizing kilometer (about half a mile) to the Seoseokdae and Ipseokdae rock formations.

 The rock formations were a unique and magical sight to see.
 Sounds cheesy, but how often do you get to see awesome rock formations from 70 million years ago?